Abdennacer-Badaoui/sensitivity_aware_quantizer/blog.md

 ## Introduction

-Deploying large neural networks like Transformers and diffusion models efficiently remains a major challenge due to their high memory and compute requirements.
-Quantization helps by reducing precision, but applying it uniformly across all layers often hurts performance.
+Deploying large neural networks like transformer-based or diffusion models efficiently remains a major challenge due to their high memory and compute requirements.
+Quantization helps sovling the memory bottleneck by reducing precision, but applying it uniformly across all layers often hurts performance.

 In this work, we explore a sensitivity-aware mixed-precision quantization (MPQ) approach that allocates precision levels based on how sensitive each block is to quantization.
-More fragile blocks are kept at higher precision, while more robust ones are quantized more aggressively.
-This method adapts to different architectures — from LLMs to diffusion models — and leads to better trade-offs between efficiency and accuracy compared to uniform quantization.
+More sensitive blocks are kept at higher precision, while more robust ones are quantized more aggressively.
+This method adapts to different architectures — from LLMs to diffusion models — and aims at leading to better trade-offs between efficiency and accuracy compared to uniform quantization.

 ## Background and Motivation